contributte/doctrine-orm/.docs/README.md

 > [!WARNING]
 > Requires PHP >= 8.4 and doctrine/orm >= 3.4.0

 This setting will override any of the proxy settings and doctrine will use [native lazy objects](https://www.php.net/manual/en/language.oop5.lazy-objects.php) that were added to PHP in version 8.4.
 No proxies are generated and stored on the disk.
-This also works with new [property hooks](https://www.php.net/manual/en/language.oop5.property-hooks.php)
+This also works with new [property hooks](https://www.php.net/manual/en/language.oop5.property-hooks.php).

+This will be required by default in version 4.0.0.

 > [!TIP]
 > Take a look at more information in official Doctrine documentation: